dd-hebert/agilent-uvvis-to-csv/README.md

 Then provide a file path when prompted.

 ## How It Works
-UV-Vis absorbance data is stored in a data table in the **.KD** and **.SD** binary files.
+In the **.KD** and **.SD** binary files, UV-Vis absorbance data is stored in a data table.
 This data table has a unique header such as ``A B S O R B A N C E ( A U ) `` in hexadecimal.

-The way this script works is by searching a **.KD** or **.SD** binary file for the unique hexadecimal header which precedes the absorbance data (see [disclaimer](#disclaimer)).
+The way this script works is by searching the **.KD** or **.SD** binary file for the unique hexadecimal header which precedes the absorbance data (see [disclaimer](#disclaimer)).
 The absorbance data that follows this header are encoded as little-endian double precision floats, which the script unpacks into a pandas DataFrame.

 ## Where .CSV Files Are Exported
 The specified **.KD** or **.SD** binary file is read and UV-Vis spectra are automatically exported as .csv files.
 To find the generated .csv files, look in the same location as the original **.KD** or **.SD** binary file.